dwyl/learn-daydream-and-nightmare/README.md

-to call their Virtual Reality (VRproject "_Daydream_" ... see [google.com/**daydream**](https://vr.ogle.com/daydream), this tutorial is ***not*** fobuilding a "VR" app ... but if anyone _asks_ us we will gladlwrite a "guide to building VR apps"!
+to call their Virtual Reality (VRproject "_Daydream_" ... see [google.com/**daydream**](https://vr.ogle.com/daydream), this tutorial is ***not*** fobuilding a "VR" app ... but if anyone _asks_ us we will gladly write a "guide to building VR apps"!

 ## _Who_?